ninadepina/tech-track-23-24/README.md

 2. Install dependencies

 ```
-$ cd tech-track-23-24
+$ cd tech-track-23-24/app
 $ npm i
 ```

-3. Create a `.env` file in the root of the project and add the following (can be obtained by creating a account for the [Schiphol Flight API](https://www.schiphol.nl/en/developer-center/page/explore-all-schiphols-apis-in-the-developer-center/)):
+3. Create a `.env` file in the root of the project and add the following (can be obtained by creating an account for the [Schiphol Flight API](https://www.schiphol.nl/en/developer-center/page/explore-all-schiphols-apis-in-the-developer-center/)):

 ```
 APP_ID=<YOUR_APP_ID>